jakefv/Filevine-Admin-Utility/README.md

 ## Functions:

-_*Note: all of the functions below require privleges.
-For example, if you do not have DocGen priveleges for a specific project,  you cannot see its fields._
+_*Note: all of the functions below require privileges.
+For example, if you do not have DocGen privileges for a specific project,  you cannot see its fields._

 #### Saved Org